Bound States at Semiconductor -- Mott Insulator Interfaces

 Now, there exist even (\(+\)) solutions (with \(B=C\), \(A=D\)) and odd (\(-\)) solutions (with \(B=-C\), \(A=-D\)).
 With this, the boundary conditions for the coefficients and the defining equation for bound states in this system are given by:

-Here, \(+\) denotes the even parity case, while \(-\) indicates the odd one.
-Choosing \(s_1= s_\pm\) alters the allowed energy range of the solutions to meet the requirement \(|s_1|>1\); \(s_+\) yields allowed energies above the semiconducting band, while \(s_-\) yields those below.
+Here, \(+\) denotes the even parity case, while \(-\) indicates the odd one. \red{The energy of the bound state physically fixes the mathematical \textit{ansatz} for the $s_i$. \(s_1= s_+\) yields energies greater than the semiconducting band, while \(s_-\) yields those below.
 The second equation is the defining one for quasi-particle bound states in this double interface system, the first one normalizes the wave function amplitudes.}